Non-stabilizerness and entanglement from cat-state injection: Results

 For the case of cat states, this translates into the following bounds for the RoM:

 which orders these states by the RoM in the same way as Eq.~\eqref{eq: chi relationship between all states} orders them by the stabilizer rank.

-In Table~\ref{tab: RoM of cat states}, we present the values of the RoM of both the original and the new family of cat states which we computed by solving the optimization problem set in Eq.~\eqref{eq: RoM optimization problem}.
+In Table~\ref{tab: RoM of cat states}, we present the values of the RoM of both the original and the star cat states which we computed by solving the optimization problem set in Eq.~\eqref{eq: RoM optimization problem}.
 For comparison, the RoM of tensor products of the $\left| T \right>$ state is also presented (as calculated in~\cite{HowardCampbel2017}).
 We call attention to two facts regarding these results: first, for all the values of $m$ presented, $\mathcal{R}\left( \left| \mathrm{cat}_m^{*} \right> \right) = \mathcal{R}\left( \left| \mathrm{cat}_{m+1} \right> \right)$; second,